Kerwood/linuxblog-xyz/src/posts/ansible-container/README.md

 excerpt: When working with Ansible I really don't want to soil my laptop with Python.
 And why would I when running tasks inside a container is such as breeze.
 Combining that with aliases, you can run ansible commands as if it was installed locally.
 blog: true
 tags: [ansible]
+meta:
+- name: description
+  content: How to run ansible in a local container seamlessly.
 ---
 {{ $frontmatter.excerpt }}